 The Admissions Committee will select from among those candidates who show the most promise of becoming outstanding PAs.
 We will look for intelligent, mature and highly motivated students from diverse educational and cultural backgrounds who will have the potential to become compassionate, competent health care providers and team members.
 We will review each application individually on his or her own merit.
 Admission decisions are based on the evaluation of the applicant’s academic record, personal statement, previous medical experience, letters of recommendation, and the formal interview (see prerequisites at http://www.westliberty.edu/physician-assistant/admissions/prerequisites/).
 We expect applicants to have some awareness of the nature of medical care as it is practiced today and to be able to commit themselves to a profession dedicated to providing compassionate, quality care to the sick and injured.
 Many of our students will have medical exposure in fields such as military corpsman, nurse, surgical tech, respiratory therapy, and EMT.

-Preference will be given to applicants who have prior health care experience, a record of community service, graduates of West Liberty University and those who are residents of West Virginia.
+Preference will be given to applicants who have prior health care experience, PA shadowing, a record of community service, graduates of West Liberty University and those who are residents of West Virginia.

-January 15, 2014 is the CASPA application deadline for the next class beginning August 1, 2014.
+January 15, 2015 is the deadline to have a verified CASPA application for the new cycle which begins August 1, 2014.

 CASPA Application Deadline definition:

-A Supplemental Application is also required.
-DEADLINE FOR SUPPLEMENTAL APPLICATION IS JANUARY 31, 2014.
+A West Liberty University Supplemental Application is also required.
+DEADLINE FOR RECEIPT OF SUPPLEMENTAL APPLICATION IS JANUARY 31, 2015.

 There is a $25.00 application fee which should be submitted with the supplemental application.
 Please submit it in the form of a check or money order made payable to West Liberty University.